By Kris Voakes | International Football Correspondent

 Conte has been the focus of some criticism recently, with Juventus’ elimination from the Champions League forcing many to question his tactical qualities.
 But, when it comes to domestic matters, he is proving that he has what it takes to react to the strengths and weaknesses of opponents and adapt his men appropriately.
 Other than a lethargic display away to Inter and five minutes of madness in Florence, the Bianconeri have been near untouchable.

 They now sit eight points clear of Rudi Garcia’s men and look nailed on for a 30th official Scudetto success, but Roma fans need not be entirely disappointed with their lot as they take stock after their first defeat since last May’s humiliating Coppa Italia final reverse to Lazio.

 A title push looked likely to be the last thing on the Giallorossi’s agenda at the end of last summer.
-Having sold Marquinhos, Erik Lamela and Pablo Daniel Osvaldo, questions were rightly asked of the club’s hopes of even challenging for Europa League football.
-Yet Garcia’s troops have performed tremendously thus far, and while the needless sendings-off of Daniele De Rossi and Leandro Castan in the space of 90 seconds on Sunday represent the low point of Roma's season, its performance in the first half in particular was far from shameful.
+Having sold Marquinhos, Erik Lamela and Pablo Daniel Osvaldo, questions were rightly asked of the club’s hopes of even challenging for Europa League football given their readiness to offload such key talent.
+Yet Garcia’s troops have performed tremendously thus far, and while the needless sendings-off of Daniele De Rossi and Leandro Castan in the space of 90 seconds on Sunday represent the low point of their season, their performance in the first half in particular was far from shameful.

-Roma remains on course for the Champions League as things stand and given another season or two – with key signings made up front, in goal and at left back – it could well make a concerted push for a Serie A title.
+Roma remain on course for the Champions League as things stand and given another season or two – with key signings made up front, in goal and at left-back – they could well make a concerted push for a Serie A title.

-But what Sunday proved once and for all is that Juventus is too good for the rest of the league at the moment, leaving would-be challengers to plan early for a 2014-15 title push.
-For this term at least, Juve is not about to be caught.Follow Kris Voakes on
+But what Sunday proved once and for all is that Juventus are too good for the rest of the league at the moment, leaving would-be challengers to plan early for a 2014-15 title push.
+For this term at least, Juve are not about to be caught.Follow Kris Voakes on